 - Buy deli meat cut to order rather than pre-packaged

-- Cut meat into chunks no larger than 1/4 inch.
+- Cut meat into chunks larger than ¼-inch.

 The deli case is another solid place to secure meat for kids, especially given that cold cuts are relatively easy to consume and diverse: They can be served in sandwich form, or even wrapped around cheese sticks to create their own superfood.
 However, it’s advised that parents stick with meats cut-to-order and avoid pre-packaged meats, which can be chock full of filler and contain elevated levels of nitrates.

 Fish, too, is a great way to integrate meat (and some much-needed fatty acid) into a diet, Farrell explains.
 “Fresh wild fish is best one to two times per week.
 Enjoy wild or wild frozen salmon, rainbow trout, and tuna for the Omega-3 benefits,” she says.
 “Fish lowest in mercury would be advisable, such as flounder, haddock, perch, pollack, salmon, scallops, shrimp, trout, whitefish, and whiting.”